2547 E. Tremont Ave. Bronx, NY 10461

 Celebrating 50+ years of quality early childcare services to the Bronx

 Westchester Tremont Day Care Center, Inc. (WTDCC) is a fully funded Group Day Care, located in the Parkchester section of the Bronx, serving 86 children between the ages of 2.0 and 5.0 years.
 Our Center is multi-ethnic, multi-racial, and multi-cultural, thus representing the vast array of children whom we serve.
 Recent statistics show that the Bronx has 29% foreign born as compared to 20.4% citywide.
-The majority of children attending our Center are Afro American, Eastern European, Indian, Pakistani, Arab and Latino.
+The majority of children attending our Center are Afro American, Eastern European, Asian, Indian, Pakistani, Arab and Latino.

 We are licensed by the DOH (Department of Health) and are funded through the Administration for Child Services (ACS), NYS CACFP (Child and Adult Food Program) and we have an active partnership with the DOE (Department of Education) for our FREE Universal Pre-K Program.